RenCloud/InformatiCup2017/source/introduction.rst

 Installation
 ------------
 This part of the program mainly uses `Tensorflow <https://www.tensorflow.org/>`_ and `numpy <http://www.numpy.org/>`_ with python 3.5.
 Tensoflow can be installed via pip install.
-Additional installation Methods can be found at `Tensorflow.org <https://www.tensorflow.org/get_started/os_setup>`_.
+Additional installation methods can be found at `Tensorflow.org <https://www.tensorflow.org/get_started/os_setup>`_.
 Tensorflow offers additional support for NVIDIA GPUs.
 If you want to run this program on
 `NVIDIA GPUs <https://www.tensorflow.org/how_tos/using_gpu/>`_ it should be working